Five Star Parent Handbook

 We have an access control system for entry into the center.
 We have electronically monitored fire alarm and security systems.
 The playground is completely fenced in and has two exits.

-Fire Drills and Evacuation Procedures in accordance with State requirements, we have monthly fire drills.
+Fire Drills and Evacuation Procedures are done in accordance with State requirements, we have monthly fire drills and lock down drills.
 While this may be inconvenient and unsettling for some children, it is crucial for the safety of the children that they learn proper emergency evacuation procedures.
 Evacuation plans are posted in each classroom.
 We have a severe weather radio and scanner in the office and are able to keep abreast of developing situations.
 If the children need to be relocated due to an emergency the relocation site will be posted at our building.
 We recommend that you practice fire drills at home.

 Emergency Preparedness Plan